ps-interactive/auto-typer/README.md

 <p>pip install pyautogui

 ## Parameters
-* dwell_time: The maximum available time from running the script to bringing the target window into focus
+* dwellTime: The maximum available time from running the script to bringing the target window into focus
-* cmd_file: Full path to the command file
+* cmdFilename: Full path to the command file
-* keystroke_interval: The time between each keystroke eg 0.1 s
+* keystrokeInterval: The time between each keystroke in seconds

 ## Usage
 <p>Create a file called cmd.txt with the command you want to be typed